MS in Management study details

 Seeks to help students build the cross-cultural skills necessary to comfortably and effectively work in different cultures and with people from different cultures.
 Discusses the alignment between the firm's business strategy and the leader's responses in a multicultural environment along with the methods for leadership effectiveness in multicultural teams and virtual environments.
 Using online, experiential, and discussion-based methods, offers students an opportunity to gain the self-awareness needed to generate a plan for their own global leadership development.

-Designed to give students intense exposure to the global business environment by immersing them in the business practices and culture of a country or region outside the United States.
+Designed to give students intense exposure to the global business environment by immersing them in the business practices and culture of a designated country or region.
 The course is taught primarily in the country or region of interest and involves a mix of classes, company site visits, and cultural activities.
 Fulfills the globalization requirement in the full-time MBA program.
 May be repeated without limit.

 Exposes students to the opportunities and challenges that digitalization presents for the core tenets and managerial practices of international business.
 New digital technologies have given rise to digitally born companies that internationalize through online platforms at an exponential pace.
 Companies from unrelated industries that may have traditionally not competed against each other now co-create value on digital platform ecosystems.
 Countries are increasingly implementing policies that aim to bridge the digital divide and alleviate poverty.
 A darker side of digitalization has also emerged.
 While some countries push for a global and open internet infrastructure, others engage in digital protectionism.
 Artificial intelligence can further be abused for digital authoritarianism purposes.
 Data privacy breaches are also rising globally.
 Examines how companies, industries, and governments should respond.